-To confirm the identity, the biometric of the characteristic captured by the device is matched against a stored template that was taken when the user enrolled on the system.
-There are two methods by which biometric data is confirmed against a pre-enrolled stored template, verification, and identification.
+Matching: In order to confirm the identity the biometric of the characteristic captured by the device is matched against a stored template that was taken when the user enrolled onto the system.
+There are two methods by which biometric data is confirmed against a pre-enrolled stored template, verification and identification.